Musim Mas: History

-In 1932, Anwar Karim founded the Nam Cheong Soap Factory in Medan, North Sumatra, laying the foundation for what would later become Musim Mas.
+In 1932, Anwar Karim founded the Nam Cheong Soap Factory in Medan, North Sumatra, what would later become Musim Mas.

 In 1970 the company commissioned its first palm oil refinery in Belawan, Indonesia.
 In 1972, PT Musim Mas was officially established in Tanjung Mulia, Medan.
 The company expanded its operations in 1988 by starting its plantation in Rantau Prapat, North Sumatra.
 Two years later, in 1990, Musim Mas set up its first kernel-crushing plant in Medan and in 1991, it established its first palm oil mill in Rantau Prapat.

 In 2002, Musim Mas set up its first subsidiary office, Inter-Continental Oil and Fats Pte.
 Ltd. (ICOF) in Malaysia.
 ICOF is a part of the Musim Mas Group and merchandises and distributes Musim Mas products.
-Based in Singapore, ICOF builds "sustainable palm oil solutions" for their clients.

 In 2003, Musim Mas commenced operations for its oleochemicals plant located in the Medan Industrial Area II (KIM II).
 The following year, Musim Mas was the first company in Indonesia to achieve Roundtable on Sustainable Palm Oil (RSPO) certification.
-The company's Executive Chairman has also served on RSPO's inaugural executive board.

-The company opened its first office in Europe in 2007 and in the United States of America in 2008.
-In 2009, PT Musim Mas achieved RSPO certification, becoming the first palm oil plantation in Indonesia to receive this recognition.
-Additionally, the company initiated operations in Nellore, India, and Dongguan, China.
-By 2012, the company obtained RSPO certification for all of its plantations in Indonesia.
+The company opened its first office in Europe in 2007 and in the US in 2008.

-In 2013, Musim Mas opened its first office in Vietnam and became the first company to achieve the Indonesia Sustainable Palm Oil (ISPO) certification.
-Additionally, wholly owned subsidiary MasChem BV announced plans for an ethoxylation facility at the Dow Benelux site in Terneuzen.
-This facilityspecializes in the production of surfactants, which are surface active agents derived from alcohols, oils, esters, fatty acids, and amines and serve as essential raw materials in the manufacturing of personal care products and detergents.
+In 2013, Musim Mas opened its first office in Vietnam.

 In 2014, the company inaugurated three biodiesel plants in Europe and its first refinery in Tanjung Langsat, Malaysia.
-Musim Mas joined the Fire Free Alliance (FFA) in 2016 and acquired a glycerin refinery in Groningen, The Netherlands.
+In 2016, Musim Mas acquired the company Dutch Glycerin Refinery in Groningen, The Netherlands.

 In 2017, the company established a joint venture with Genting Plantations to set up a refinery in Lahad Datu, Malaysia, and acquired a sulfation plant in Barbastro, Spain.

-By 2019, Musim Mas became the first company in Southeast Asia to attain POIG (Palm Oil Innovation Group) verification and the first mill to be certified with RSPO (Roundtable on Sustainable Palm Oil) P&C (Principles and Criteria) 2018.
-Additionally, the company launched the Novel IDEAS Center, a S$10 million R&D and Innovation facility located in the Singapore Science Park, as part of its strategic expansion and innovation goals.
+In 2019, the company launched the Novel IDEAS Center, an R&D and Innovation facility located in Singapore.

+Cooking oil export corruption scandal

+In April 2022, Musim Mas was named as one of several palm oil companies implicated in a corruption case brought by Indonesia's Attorney General's Office (AGO) over the issuance of crude palm oil export permits.
+Prosecutors alleged that Musim Mas, Wilmar Group, and Permata Hijau Group had conspired with a trade ministry official, Indrasari Wisnu Wardhana, to obtain export approvals without meeting the government's domestic market obligation during a nationwide cooking oil shortage.
+The company's general manager, Togar Sitanggang, was named a suspect in the case.

+In March 2025, a Jakarta court acquitted the three companies of the charges.
+The acquittal was subsequently linked to a bribery scheme in which lawyers for the companies were alleged to have paid around 60 billion rupiah (about US$3.6 million) to judges and court officials to secure a favourable ruling, leading to the arrest of several judges and lawyers in April 2025.
+On 15 September 2025, Indonesia's Supreme Court granted the prosecutors' appeal and overturned the acquittals, convicting Musim Mas, Wilmar, and Permata Hijau of corruption.